 3Girls Theatre Company is putting “women’s work onstage . . . where it belongs.”
-Surveys tell us that the small percentage of works by women playwrights produced in mainstream American theatre is roughly the same today as it was a century ago.
+Surveys tell us that the small percentage of works by women playwrights produced in mainstream American theatre is roughly the same today as it was a century ago — hovering at somewhere between 12-18%, depending on the year.
 We at 3Girls Theatre aren’t interested in debating the politics of this problem.
 We’re just interested in solving it!

 Our not-for-profit group has a singular mission: to create theatre experiences that let the voices of women and girls to be heard, loud and clear.
 Founded in 2011 by San Francisco playwrights Suze Allen, AJ Baker and Lee Brady, we are a company of women playwrights in the truest sense of the word: co-conspirators, partners, enthusiastic supporters of one another’s work.
 Women artists are still an astonishingly under-served (and under-heard) community, even in 21st century America, where the possibilities should be endless.
 We started 3GT to ensure our work — and the work of our collaborators — gets the high quality development and production it deserves, giving audiences the chance to see just what happens when the female perspective makes it to the stage!
 3GT programs include our annual Festivals, Staged Reading Series, educational outreach programs and special member Projects that invite script submissions and participation from our larger community .
 Join us on our journey!
 Be a Company volunteer or apply for a student internship.
 Sign up to get email updates from this site and on Facebook.
 And keep up with all of the latest and greatest news about 3GT right here.